SudevOP1/CollisionSimulation/README.md

 # CollisionSimulation

 A 2D physics simulation that visually demonstrates elastic collisions between two blocks of different masses.
-Designed to explore momentum, energy conservation, and Pi approximation concepts.
+Designed to explore momentum, energy conservation, and Pi approximation concepts.<br>
 <br>

 ## 💡 What it does